- On June 17, 2017

 Determine the Water Heater’s Age

 First, and foremost, you have to check how old your water heater is.
 The older it is, the higher chance it has of malfunctioning.
 Let’s say, you been using it for 5 years on a constant basis.
-It’s prudent to call on a professional plumbers in Singapore to check it and have it serviced to maintain its integrity.
+It’s prudent to call a reliable plumber in Singapore to check it and have it serviced to maintain its integrity.
 Otherwise, it’s gonna fail in so many ways.

 The Water Isn’t As Hot As You Want